Kevin S. Law

 Previously, Mr. Law was President and CEO of the Long Island Power Authority (LIPA), the 2nd largest public utility in the country with over 1.1 million customers.
 Prior to his approval as President and CEO, Mr. Law served as a LIPA Trustee and was appointed by Governor Eliot Spitzer as Chairman of its Board beginning in January 2007.

-Mr. Law demonstrated leadership in the areas of energy efficiency and renewable energy by launching the largest energy efficiency program for any public utility in the country, by procuring the largest solar energy project in New York State and by introducing “smart meters” on Long Island (the prelude to a smart grid).
+Mr. Law demonstrated leadership in the areas of energy efficiency and renewable energy by launching the largest energy efficiency program for any public utility in the country, by procuring the largest solar energy project in New York State and by introducing “smart meters” to the region.
 His efforts at LIPA helped lay the foundation for a clean energy economy on Long Island.
 As Chief Executive Officer, Law oversaw a $10 billion company with a $4 billion annual operating budget.
 He brought rates down to a 5 year low and secured LIPA’s first ever bond rating increase.

-Previously, Mr. Law served as Chief Deputy County Executive and General Counsel for Suffolk County, New York, which is the ninth largest county in the country with a population of 1.4 million people.
-In this capacity, Mr. Law had direct oversight of all county departments consisting of 12,000 employees and a $2.7 billion budget.
+Previously, Mr. Law served as Chief Deputy County Executive for Suffolk County, New York, which is the ninth largest county in the country with a population of 1.4 million people.
+In this capacity, Mr. Law had oversight of all county departments consisting of 12,000 employees and a $2.7 billion budget.

-Prior to his tenure in Suffolk County, Mr. Law was the Managing Partner of the Long Island office of Nixon Peabody LLP, an international law firm with over eight hundred attorneys.
-As a member of the Energy and Environment Practice Group, Mr. Law focused his practice in matters relating to all facets of environmental and energy law (where he worked on many of the largest energy projects on Long Island), land-use, real estate, municipal litigation and representation of clients before federal, state and local agencies.
+Prior to his tenure in Suffolk County, Mr. Law was the Managing Partner of the Long Island office of Nixon Peabody LLP, an international law firm.
+As a member of the firm’s Energy and Environment Practice Group, Mr. Law focused his practice in matters relating to all facets of environmental and energy law, land-use, real estate, municipal litigation and representation of clients before federal, state and local agencies.

 In 2011, Mr. Law was appointed by Governor Andrew M. Cuomo as Co-Chair of the Long Island Regional Economic Development Council, a board that is leading the economic development initiatives in the region.
 In 2009, Mr. Law was appointed by Governor David A. Paterson as Chairman of the Stony Brook University Council.
-He also sits on the Boards of the Advanced Energy Research Technology Center, Energeia, and the Association of Council Members and College Trustees, and the North Shore LIJ Care Connect Insurance Co.
-Inc. Mr. Law is also the Chairman of the Long Island Housing Partnership and Chairman of Accelerate Long Island, a consortium of Long Island’s research institutions collaborating on converting world class research into start-up companies.
+He also sits on the Boards of the Advanced Energy Research Technology Center, Energeia, the Association of Council Members and College Trustees, and the North Shore LIJ Care Connect Insurance Co.
+Inc. Mr. Law is also the Chairman of the Long Island Housing Partnership and Chairman of Accelerate Long Island, a consortium of Long Island’s top research institutions collaborating on converting world class research into start-up companies.
 Earlier in his career, Mr. Law served as a Trustee to the Long Island Chapter of the Nature Conservancy and Suffolk County Community College.
 He was also formerly a member of the Board of Ethics for the Town of Smithtown.